BolvicBolvicovic/bluebeam/README.md

 sudo make
 ```

-Then, in a new terminal at the root of the repository, run the following commands:
+Then, if you intend to use the extension, in a new terminal at the root of the repository, run the following commands:

 ```sh
 cd ext